Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: KNOWLEDGE SHEAVES AND EMBEDDINGS

 \subsection{Modeling Knowledge Priors}

-In addition to integrating and generalizing a number of popular knowledge graph embedding approaches, this sheaf-theoretic framework provides powerful methods that can constrain knowledge graph embeddings to better capture the semantics of the underlying knowledge domain.
+The choice of representational prior has significant ramifications for the performance of knowledge graph embedding models~\citep{sun2019rotate,zhang2019quaternion,cai2019group,patel2021modeling}.
+In addition to generalizing a number of popular knowledge graph embedding approaches, this knowledge sheaf framework helps clarify the options for constraining knowledge graph embeddings to better capture the semantics of the underlying knowledge domain.
 The structure of the restriction maps $\mat{\Fc}_{\bullet \face r}$ for each relation $r$ provides control for modeling symmetric, asymmetric, one-to-many, many-to-one, or one-to-one relations by choosing the proper structure for the restriction maps across each edge type in $\mathcal{R}$.
-For example, symmetry may be enforced by setting $\mat{\Fc}_{h \face r} = \mat{\Fc}_{t \face r}$.
-The choice of edge stalk space $\Fc(r)$ for each relation type $r$ provides flexibility in the space within which entity embeddings are compared across incident edges.
-For example, setting $\dim \Fc(r) < \dim \Fc(s)$ implies $\mat{\Fc}_{h \face r}$ and $\mat{\Fc}_{t \face r}$ act as projections, forcing entities to be compared across fewer dimensions which may be useful in modeling many-to-many or many-to-one relations.
-The transformations these restriction maps encode can also act to regularize the learned embeddings: forcing $\mat{\Fc}_{\bullet \face r}$ to be orthogonal requires entity embeddings to be comparable as a rotation across $r$.
+For example, a symmetric relationship may be enforced by requiring that $\mat{\Fc}_{h \face r} = \mat{\Fc}_{t \face r}$.
+The choice of edge stalk space $\Fc(r)$ for each relation type $r$ provides flexibility for determining the space within which entity embeddings are compared across incident edges.
+For example, setting $\dim \Fc(r) < \dim \Fc(h)$ means that an entity embedding $\vec{x}_h$ can be consistently extended across $r$ to many different embeddings $\vec{x}_t$.

+The linear transformations represented in the restriction maps can also be constrained to regularize the learned embeddings: forcing $\mat{\Fc}_{\bullet \face r}$ to be orthogonal requires entity embeddings to be comparable as a rotation across $r$.
+We experiment with these latter two parametrizations in Section~\ref{sec:experiments}.
 Finally, when the schema $\mathcal{Q}$ has multiple entity types, the embedding stalk space can vary across these types, decreasing parameterization for types which can be modeled using few dimensions.
-See the Appendix for further discussion.